weilingx46/workshop-ws-5-8-aws/README.md

 Also don't worry about the Default Output Format, just hit enter!

 ### Download claudia.js
-:eyes: Claudia.js is a nice package that allows us to treat infrastructure as code.
+:thought_balloon: Claudia.js is a nice package that allows us to treat infrastructure as code.
 It lets us take any function we write and upload it as a lambda function.
 We could do this manually on AWS, by clicking around through a bunch of menus, but that wouldn't be very ~software engineer~ of us.

 `npm install claudia -g`